SAP LeanIX Engineering Values

 Autonomous product teams

-The goal of every organization is of course to move as fast as possible, and we believe that as we scale we need to be really careful.
+Of course, the goal of every organization is to move as fast as possible, and we believe that as we scale we need to be really careful.
 We believe autonomous teams with a low number of dependencies that own what they build and can decide what they prioritize according to customer and internal needs should get us there.
 Here are more details:

 - Cross functional teams that own what they build, with minimal dependencies on other teams